pace-neutrons/pace-developers/python_interface/design/03_pyHorace_description.md

 and then to either generate wrappers for each (such as that used to overcome limitations 1 and 2) or to modify the `Matlab` and `MatlabProxyObject` classes to look up these help text.

-Limitation 4 is because the MPI routines needs to launch additional instances of the Matlab interpreter which is not possible from within Python.
+Limitation 4 is because the MPI routines need to launch additional instances of the Matlab interpreter which is not possible from within Python.
-The most straight-forward way to overcome this limitation is to compile Horace as a stand-alone executable, with the `worker_v2.m` function as the gateway function.
-This executable can then be launched and will communicate with the main process using files or MPI as usual.
-(This has not been tested).
+This is just a limitation of the state of the current code rather than anything more fundamental, and will be resolved when "compiled" workers are implemented in the MPI framework.
+These compiled workers would be just like the compiled `horace` Python module except that instead of using `call_method` and other Python focused gateway functions, they would use just `worker_v2.m` as the gateway function.
+The MPI framework should then be able to launch these compiled worker executable and communicate as usual.

 In addition, however, there are also limitations imposed by Matlab which cannot be alleviated: